Pelike with actors preparing: Depiction

 Theatre was an integral part of ancient Greek culture, displaying tales of mythology and heroes.

 The simplicity of the pelike’s background contrasts with the complex costumed characters rendered with contour and motion lines in drapery highlights the figures and the importance of the figures.
 The characters are centered on the pelike with stances slanted in order to mimic the shape of the vessel itself giving off a curvilinear theme with the borders of the scene contrast it by being rectilinear, serving as the boundaries of the scene depicted.
 In the classical style, the scene is a transitional scene catching the actors right before they take the stage.
 The scene contains no major action but because the scene contains actors it is important.
 Actors were seen as celebrities in ancient Greece.

 Masks were an important part of Greek theatre, for in theatres such as the Theatre of Dionysus 14,000 people came to watch, including prisoners who were released just for theatrical events.
 The mouth of a mask was open, as shown in this pelike, and have amplification abilities.
-In combination with the seating arrangements, it allowed for the sound of the over exaggerated actions of actors to be heard in the back row.
+In combination with the seating arrangements, it allowed for the sound of the exaggerated actions of actors to be heard in the back row.

 Only men were allowed to attend and participate in ancient Greek theatre, for it was only citizens who were allowed to partake, which included men of Greek descent, excluding women, slaves, and immigrants.
 Like everything else in Greek theatre, the costumes were exaggerated in order to be seen by the masses, including that of attire.
 As depicted in this vessel, men wore regular attire worn by women, a full-length chiton, and in this vessel, the boots highlighted being pulled on by the figure on the right may be depicted women from Thrace who wore boots such as that.

 The other side of the pelike shows a bearded man in a himation, profile to left.
 Repaired with slight restoration.
 The MFA displayed this pelike with this side facing a wall.